This post is a review about the Dr. Pore Tightening Glacial Clay Mask.

 If you're someone who is in need of intense pore care because of sebum overproduction, impurities, dirt or possible bacteria that could clog the pores then this mask is just what you need.

-Depending on skin type, it's also great for redness and swelling reduction to help calm and soothe the skin without overdrying it.
+Depending on your skin type, it's also great for redness and swelling reduction to help calm and soothe the skin without overdrying it.

 As someone who is constantly battling with her skin, specially with continued clogged pores I recommend the Dr. Pore Tightening Glacial Clay Mask!